Masafumi Arima: Biography

 Arima was promoted to rear admiral on 1 May 1943.
 He was given a combat command on 9 April 1944, and was assigned the 26th Air Flotilla, based at Clark Air Base, on Luzon, in the Philippines.
 After the Battle of Leyte Gulf, at some date between 13 October and 26 October (accounts vary), Arima personally led an air attack against U.S. Navy Task Force 38 in the Aerial Battle of Taiwan-Okinawa.
 Before taking off in a Mitsubishi G4M "Betty" twin-engine bomber, he allegedly removed his rank and other insignia, and declared his intention to not return alive.
 Although Arima indeed did not return, and some damage was caused to the Essex-class aircraft carrier USS Franklin, it is not clear that the damage was from a planned suicide attack, and some accounts state that none of Arima's formation reached their targets.
+However, this may have been a propaganda fabrication after the event.

 Another source claims that the first kamikaze attack happened a month earlier.
 On 12 September 1944, a group of Army pilots of the 31st Fighter Squadron located on Negros Island decided to launch a suicide attack the following morning.
 First Lieutenant Takeshi Kosai and another sergeant were selected.
 Strapping two 100 kg bombs onto two fighters, they took off on 13 September before dawn, determined to crash into aircraft carriers.
 They never returned, but there is no record of an enemy plane hitting an American ship on that day.

 In the aftermath of the battle, however, Arima was officially credited by the Imperial Japanese Navy with introducing the use of the kamikaze attack, and he was publicized as a hero in the government-controlled Japanese press.